PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Main Result

+\item[(ii)] Irregular left degree: In this construction, we design the left degree distribution $\lambda(x)$ based on a truncated harmonic distribution as follows.
+Let $h(x) = \sum_{i=1}^x 1/i$.
+Then,

+where $D$ is a (large) constant to be determined.
+The harmonic distribution for irregular LDPC codes is well-known to be capacity-achieving for BEC channels \cite{Luby2}. \end{itemize} The main theoretical results of this paper for the noiseless case are as follows.

-\begin{theorem} Let $A = G \otimes H$ be the measurement matrix, where $H$ is chosen uniformly at random from the ensemble $\mathcal{C}^n(d,M)$ and $G$ is the modulation matrix defined in \eqref{eq:G}.
-Using the $m$ measurements $y=|Ax|$, Unicolor PhaseCode is able to recover a fraction $1 - p^*(m)$ of nonzero components of $x$ with probability $1 - \mathcal{O}(1/K)$, where $m$ and $p^*(m)$ form a family of trade-offs as shown in Table \ref{tab:1} for selective operating points.
-In particular, Unicolor PhaseCode is able to recover a fraction $1 - 10^{-7}$ of nonzero components of $x$ with $14K$ measurements with high probability.
-Furthermore, the decoding complexity of the algorithm is $\mathcal{O}(K)$ which is order-optimal. \end{theorem} \begin{proof} See Section \ref{sec:analysis}. \end{proof}
+\begin{theorem} Let $\mat{A} = \mat{T} \otimes \mat{H}$ be the measurement matrix, where $\mat{H}$ is chosen uniformly at random from the ensemble $\mathcal{C}^n(d,M)$ and $\mat{T}$ is the modulation matrix defined in \eqref{eq:G}.
+Using the $m$ measurements $\vect{y}=|\mat{A}\vect{x}|$, for any $p > 0$, Regular PhaseCode can recover at least a $1-p$ fraction of the non-zero components of $x$ chosen uniformly at random, where $m = c(p) K$ and tabulated in Table \ref{tab:1} for selected values.
+As a particular operating point, Regular PhaseCode is able to recover a random fraction $1 - 10^{-7}$ of non-zero components of $\vect{x}$ with $14K$ measurements with probability $1 - \mathcal{O}(1/m)$.
+Furthermore, the decoding complexity of the algorithm is $\Theta(K)$ which is order-optimal. \end{theorem}

-The achievable trade-off between reliability and measurements cost as specified by Theorem \ref{thm:main} is shown in the following table.
+\begin{theorem} Let $\mat{A} = \mat{T} \otimes \mat{H}$ be the measurement matrix, where $\mat{H}$ is chosen according to the irregular construction in \eqref{eq:irr}, and $\mat{T}$ is the modulation matrix defined in \eqref{eq:G}.
+Under the assumption that the support of the sparse signal is uniformly random, using $m = 4K(1+ \epsilon)$ measurements $\vect{y}=|\mat{A}\vect{x}|$ for arbitrarily small $\epsilon > 0$, Irregular PhaseCode is able to recover all but an arbitrarily small random fraction of the non-zero components of $\vect{x}$ with probability $1 - \mathcal{O}(1/m)$.
+Furthermore, the decoding complexity of the algorithm is $\Theta(K)$ which is order-optimal. \end{theorem} We provide the proofs in Sections \ref{sec:proof1} and \ref{sec:proof2}. \begin{corollary} Suppose that for a particular choice of parameters, PhaseCode has error floor $p$.
+For any signal $\vect{x} \in \mathbb{C}^n$, assuming that the non-zero components of $\vect{x}$ are lower bounded by $\Theta(1)$ and upper bounded by $\Theta(K^{\gamma})$ for some positive constant $\gamma < 1$, we have